 Because of the complex system the SSA uses to decide to award benefits, unless you have a serious condition, such as those listed as a Compassionate Allowance , there is no guarantee of your approval.
 The SSA will have to take into account what activities you can and cannot do and determine whether they believe there is gainful employment (at least $1,130 per month) that you can do based on your age, education, transferable skills, and residual functional capacity (RFC).
 If you are currently working full time or part time, proving you are disabled enough to be eligible for disability benefits could be harder.

 If your doctor says you are disabled, there are ways she or he can give your case more weight.
 Often, doctors’ notes are short and they can ignore follow-ups from the SSA, and this hurts your case because the SSA cannot see how the doctor thinks the disability is affects you.
 Work with your doctor to provide a detailed statement on your illness or disability.
 This is important in all SSD claims, and the more detail your doctor gives about your impairment and how its symptoms limit your ability to work and perform daily living activities, the more likely the SSA will approve your claim.
+You should review the listing for the condition you are experiencing with your doctor to make sure you have enough evidence to show you meet the qualifications.
 In any case, an attorney would know what your doctor needs to provide and would help increase your chances of getting the claim approved.